 From the road, tracks lead down to campsites and a blaze of coastal colour.
 Granite headlands frame white-sand beaches, with almost every boulder smothered in the Bay of Fires’ distinctively vibrant orange lichen.
 It’s a faultless fusion of rock, sand, lichen and water, and yet I can stand here and the only marks of humanity are the footprints in the sand, and they’ll be washed away with each tide.
 For all the changes on Tasmania’s east coast, there remains this sense of a place that still belongs to nature, that so much may never change.
 The hard days are gone, but the good days are well and truly still here.

 The details: Tasmania’s east coast

-Qantas offers direct flights to Hobart from Sydney, Melbourne and Brisbane starting from $189 each way.
-Hire an Avis rental car from the Hobart airport, from $160 for four days.
+Qantas offers direct flights to Hobart from Sydney, Melbourne and Brisbane.
+Hire a rental car from the Hobart airport.

 • Saffire Freycinet has luxury suites from $1800 per night including all meals and beverages.

 • Avalon Coastal Retreat has rooms from $900 per night including breakfast.

 • Thalia Haven has rooms from $650 per night including breakfast (two-night minimum stay).

 • Pyengana Dairy Company/Holy Cow Café is open daily from 9am to 5pm.